osteele/obsidian-image-renamer/docs/LOCAL_MODELS.md

 ### Large Models (16GB+ RAM)
 - **LLaVA-34B**: Best quality but slow
 - **Llama 3.2 Vision 90B**: State-of-the-art, requires high-end hardware

+## Local Model Quality Considerations

+**Note**: Local vision models typically produce significantly lower quality results compared to cloud-based models.
+The smaller models that can run on consumer hardware such as my 16GB MacBook often exhibit:
+- Generic or vague descriptions (e.g., "a picture of something" instead of specific details)
+- Missing important elements from images
+- Poor understanding of complex scenes or text in images
+- Hallucinations or incorrect identifications

+For best results with image renaming, consider using cloud-based vision APIs (OpenAI, Anthropic, Gemini) despite the privacy and cost trade-offs.
+The quality gap between local and cloud models is particularly noticeable for tasks requiring detailed image understanding.

 ## Performance Tips